swekkiekekkie/coq-waterproof-natded/docs/design/design_document.md

 #### Dune
 Dune is a build system for OCaml projects.
 It is used to compile and link the Coq plugin.
+This is done with `dune-project` files that set project-wide options, and `dune` files that set directory-wide options.
+Dune has support for Coq, which is enabled in the `dune-project` file with the line `(using coq 0.6)`.
+This allows Dune to build Coq theories and plugins.
+The version number (0.6) specifies which version of Dune's Coq support to use (not the version of Coq itself).

 #### Ltac2
 Ltac2 is a tactic language for Coq.
 It is used to write tactics for coq-waterproof, and coq-waterproof-natded.